vrom911/vrom911.github.io/blog/2020-09-25-haskell-aliases.md

 Let's now see some aliases for another Haskell build tool — [Stack](https://docs.haskellstack.org/en/stable/README/).
-To tell you the truth, I am not that frequent user of Stack recently, though I was one before.
+To tell you the truth, I have not been that frequent a user of Stack recently, though I was one before.
-Nevertheless, I still tend to check that any project I am working at is buildable with both build tools Cabal and Stack.
+Nevertheless, I still tend to check that any project I am working on is buildable with both build tools, Cabal and Stack.
 Usually, I have CI checking the build with Stack each time and use it myself only sometimes.

-But yet, I have go-to aliases, that help in situations, where you are starting to forget the best ways of using the tool.
+But yet, I have go-to aliases that help in situations where you are starting to forget the best ways of using the tool.

-So, first of all, I have the autocompletion available for me:
+So, first of all, I have autocompletion available to me:

 ```bash
 autoload -U +X compinit && compinit